 A fully-engaged customer contributes more revenue than average.
 If you don’t have a solid customer engagement strategy for your eCommerce store, you could be missing opportunities to interact with customers and build strong relationships.

 The key reasons why eCommerce customer engagement matters are as follows:

 Increase customer retention

-A solid customer experience can keep up to 84% of customers from leaving over something as simple as returning a product.
+A solid e-commerce customer service experience can keep up to 84% of customers from leaving over something as simple as returning a product.
 Also by connecting emotionally with clients impacts the customer lifetime value that is four times greater than without that personal touch.

 Create brand ambassadors